-relationship with the program director of the internal medicine residency program to ensure compliance with ACGME accreditation requirements.
+I.B.1.a).(1) The program must be associated with and meaningfully involved in the ACGME-accredited residency program in either obstetrics and gynecology or urology.
 (Core) I.B.2.
 There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
-(Core) I.B.2.a) The PLA must: I.B.2.a).(1) be renewed at least every 10 years; and, (Core) be approved by the designated institutional official
+(Core) I.B.2.a) The PLA must: I.B.2.a).(1) be renewed at least every 10 years; and, (Core) I.B.2.a).(2) be approved by the designated institutional official (DIO).
+(Core) I.B.3.

-The Sponsoring Institution must ensure that there is a reporting

-I.B.1.c)

-I.B.2.a).(2)

-I.B.3.
 The program must monitor the clinical learning and working environment at all participating sites.
-(Core)

-(DIO).
-(Core)

-I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director.
+(Core) I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director.
 (Core)